hashicorp/terraform-provider-azurerm/website/docs/r/cdn_endpoint_custom_domain.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this CDN Endpoint Custom Domain.
 Changing this forces a new CDN Endpoint Custom Domain to be created.

 * `cdn_endpoint_id` - (Required) The ID of the CDN Endpoint.
 Changing this forces a new CDN Endpoint Custom Domain to be created.

 * `host_name` - (Required) The host name of the custom domain.
 Changing this forces a new CDN Endpoint Custom Domain to be created.

-* `cdn_managed_https_settings` (Optional) - A `cdn_managed_https_settings` block as defined below.
-Only one of `cdn_managed_https_settings` and `user_managed_https_settings` can be specified.

-* `user_managed_https_settings` (Optional) - A `user_managed_https_settings` block as defined below.
-Only one of `cdn_managed_https_settings` and `user_managed_https_settings` can be specified.

-!> **Warning** It is allowed to update the HTTPS settings on the CDN Endpoint Custom Domain only by toggling it.
-It is not allowed to in-place update the HTTPS settings, which means it is not allowed to modify an already enabled http settings with different attributes.
-This is because setting different HTTPS settings will need a disable-then-enable process.
-When HTTPS settings got disabled, the service will take 8 hours to clean up your previous enablement request for the same custom domain and there is no way to get notification when that clean up has done.

----

-A `cdn_managed_https_settings` block supports the following:

-* `certificate_type` - (Required) The type of the HTTPS certificate.
-Possible values are `Shared` and `Dedicated`.

----

-A `user_managed_https_settings` block supports the following:

-* `subscription_id` - (Required) The subscription ID where the Key Vault Certificate that contains the HTTPS certificate resides in.

-* `resource_group_name` - (Required) The name of Resource Group where the Key Vault Certificate that contains the HTTPS certificate resides in.

-* `vault_name` - (Required) The name of Key Vault where the Key Vault Certificate that contains the HTTPS certificate resides in.

-* `secret_name` - (Required) The name of Key Vault Certificate that contains the HTTPS certificate.

-* `secret_version` - (Required) The version of Key Vault Certificate that contains the HTTPS certificate.

 ## Attributes Reference